Nguyễn Phan Long

+Early life and career

-Journalist at La Tribune Indigène, he founded in 1920 the liberal newspaper L'Écho Annamite, in which wrote e.g. the (Eurasian) Vietnamese nationalist Eugène Dejean de la Bâtie, friend of André Malraux.
+He was born in Saigon in 1888.
+He was sent to Hanoi to be educated at the Lycée Albert Sarraut, afterward, he returned to Saigon to work as a high school teacher and a journalist.
+In 1917 he worked for the La Tribune Indigène and in 1920, he founded the liberal newspaper L'Écho Annamite, in which he worked with the (Eurasian) Vietnamese nationalist Eugène Dejean de la Bâtie, friend of André Malraux.
+During his time as a journalist, Long would write about spiritualism and the Vietnamese religion Caodaism.

+Political career

-He was in the 1920s-1930s the deputy leader of the Parti Constitutionnaliste Indochinois, a nationalist party founded in 1923 and led by Bui Quang Chiêu.
+In the 1920s–1930s, he was the deputy leader of the Parti Constitutionnaliste Indochinois, a nationalist party founded in 1923 and led by Bui Quang Chiêu.
 He was elected as colonial councillor.

-He wrote abundantly about spiritism in his newspaper and was also a fervent adept of Caodaism.
 He was elected in 1936 as president of the Congrès Universel des Sectes Caodaïques, an attempted unified caodai movement, which eventually failed.

 After 1945, he was Minister of Foreign Affairs and Minister of Interior as well as editor of L'Écho du Vietnam.

+Personal life and death

+He was an ardent follower of Caodaism and spoke fluent French.
+He was married to Trần Thị Nguyên.
+He died in Saigon on 16 July 1960 at the age of 71.